My daughters and I have been working on our deck restore all summer. It is really taking shape and I’ve got another part of our project for you today.

 We still have a bit to go on this deck restore.
 I have a couple of small projects to finish and then I will show you the next big step and the final reveal.
 We are getting really close to the final steps of this project and it is looking SO good.

 We are so glad that we took on this project and are working to make our yard look better.
-Can’t wait to show you the next part of our project!
+You can see the next step of our makeover in this post about our DIY deck restore!